-Rohan Radheya is a The Hague based 26 year old Dutch Surinamese Photographer, best known for his coverage on illegal organ trade on The Indian-Nepali border areas.
+Rohan Radheya is a The Hague based 26 year old Dutch Surinamese Photographer, best known for his coverage on exposing illegal organ trade on The Indian-Nepali border areas.

 Instead a coincidence introduced him to documentary photojournalism and he was instantly struck by the work and artistic visions of magnum photographers H.R Bresson P.Pellegrin, S. Salgado and Raghu Rai.